Skip to main content

 The backstory

-We're a two-person team from Norway.
-We love functional programming, data infrastructure, and building tools that make other engineers' lives better.
+We're a two-person team in Norway.
+We like functional programming and data infrastructure, and we like making tools other engineers actually want to use.

 So we built a compiler.
-A single declarative grammar definition that generates specialized, JIT-optimized compilers for 15 SQL dialects.
-Each one produces a fully typed, immutable AST with 9,400+ node types.
-On top of that: scope resolution, column lineage, type inference, query optimization, error recovery, and a complete Jinja evaluator for dbt projects.
+One declarative grammar generates specialized, JIT-optimized compilers for all 15 SQL dialects we support.
+Each one produces a typed, immutable AST with over 9,400 node types.
+On top of that: scope resolution, column lineage, type inference, query optimization, error recovery, and a full Jinja evaluator for dbt projects.

-The result outperforms hand-written Rust and C implementations on every benchmark we've run.
-It passes the official conformance test suites of PostgreSQL's libpg_query and Google's ZetaSQL.
-It compiles 59 public dbt projects — nearly 10,000 models — without errors.
+In our benchmarks it's faster than the hand-written Rust and C parsers we've measured against.
+It passes the official conformance suites for PostgreSQL's libpg_query and Google's ZetaSQL, and it compiles 59 public dbt projects (nearly 10,000 models) with no parse errors.

-None of this is open source.
-It's the foundation of everything we're building.
-But we wanted to give you a way to experience the quality firsthand.
+None of it is open source.
+It's the foundation of what we're building. dfmt is the piece you can use today.

 Øyvind